-Kennedy School has two part-time Health Professionals; Henriette Teuchler and Sally Connell.
+Kennedy School has a Health Professional – Brigette Marcos.
 The Health Professionals provide immediate and emergency care to both students and staff, and make the necessary follow-up arrangements for students who become ill or injured during the school day.

 The Health Professionals provide additional information such as; current medical news and issues in Hong Kong, immunization information and advice, Government health and dental scheme information as well as other health information to parents and staff of Kennedy School.
 The Health Professionals also ensure that the medical information, provided by parents on Gateway, is updated and shared confidentially with staff as needed to ensure the safety of all students at Kennedy School.